andrija-djurovic/monobinShiny/README.md

 ![plot](./pics/pic01.png)

-During manual data import, set of checks are performed such as: file extension, approprietness of .csv file and the number of identified numeric variables.
+During the manual data import, set of checks are performed such as: file extension, approprietness of .csv file and the number of identified numeric variables.
-If data are imported successfule, in Data Import log output, overview of the data structure will be presented along with information about identified numeric / categorical variables.
+If data are imported successfully, in Data Import log output, overview of the data structure will be presented along with information about identified numeric / categorical variables.

 > :warning: Be aware that only variables identified as of numeric type will be processed for other two modules.